Missouri Business Facts

 LLC: Missouri does not require LLCs to file an annual report.

 Corporation: Missouri corporations are required to file an annual report.
 The annual report is due each year by the end of the month, 3 months after the corporation was registered/incorporated.
-The filing fee is $20.
+The filing fee is $20 if you file online.

 Missouri Secretary of State